-Discount rate 2.14%
+Discount rate 2.43%

-Healthcare cost trend rates 8.25% in 2020, graded down to 4.5% by 0.25% per year employer, annuitant and non-annuitant, sex distinct with improvement scale MP-2019
+Healthcare cost trend rates 8.25% in 2021, graded down to 4.5% by 0.25% per year employer, annuitant and non-annuitant, sex distinct with improvement scale MP-2021

-Mortality Pub-2010 Headcount weighted mortality table for general public
+Mortality Mortality Pub-2010 Headcount weighted mortality table for general public

+Since prior valuation, the mortality improvement scale was modified from MP-2019 to MP-2021 and the discount rate was increased from 2.14% to 2.43%.
 The discount rate used to measure the total OPEB liability was based on a 20-year AA/Aa tax-exempt municipal bond yield.